Mortal/csaudk-submitj/README.md

 To upload your solution, you need three things:

   * Task ID (from the task description)
-  * Username (`fadsYY-daN-MM`, where `YY` is the current year, `N` is your class, and `MM` is your Blackboard group number)
+  * Username (`adsYY-daN-MM`, where `YY` is the current year, `N` is your class, and `MM` is your Blackboard group number)
   * Password (from your TA)

-If you have technical problems, contact Mathias Rav on the Blackboard discussion board.
+If you have technical problems, contact Casper Rysgaard on the Blackboard discussion board.
 See also the list of [common mistakes](#common-mistakes).

 Step-by-step guide